 As shown in Figure 3.2, an application wishing to utilise IL has first deployed two Smart Contracts (SC) that implement the Sender and Receiver interfaces on the Initiator and Responder ledgers (detailed in Table 3.3), respectively, and then configured the Interledger instance between them.
 The IL component now listens for InterledgerEventSending-events from the configured Initiator ledger SC, and when one is emitted (1), it passes the data parameter to the configured SC on the Responder ledger(s) by calling the interledgerReceive function (2).
-The application SC on the Responder ledger then either has to accept or reject (InterledgerEventAccept the call by emitting the corresponding event or InterledgerEventReject) (3), and that reply is then conveyed to the Initiator ledger's SC by calling the corresponding function (InterledgerCommit or InterledgerAbort) (4) thus completing the transaction.
-In step 2, the application smart contract also includes an application chosen id parameter, which is only used between the SC and IL (it is not passed to the Responder ledger).
-The id does not need to be globally unique, so the application can e.g. use it to group certain types of events or use unique values to distinguish each transaction.
-On the Responder side, an IL-generated nonce is used to track each transaction, and it is mapped back to the original id for step 4.
-This example uses Ethereum ledgers as Initiator and Responder.
-Depending on the ledger used, the details of invoking IL etc. may differ as not all ledgers support smart contracts, events etc. Hyperledger Indy and KSI are examples of such ledgers, so their implementations in the Framework can be used as examples when adding support for similar ledgers.
+The application SC on the Responder ledger then either has to accept or reject the call by emitting the corresponding event (InterledgerEventAccept or

-Document: H2020-IC D2.7 - F H2020-IOT-2017-3-779984-SOFIE/ D2.7 - Federation Framework, final version Security: Public Date: 21.12.2020 Status: Completed Version: 1.0
+H2020-IOT-2017-3-779984-SOFIE/ D2.7 - Federation Framework, final version Security: Public Date: 12.5.2021 Status: Completed Version: 1.10